 This focus will also lead to a desire to learn even more about God’s Word.
 The verse continues, thou shalt meditate therein day and night.
 This indicates that we should be engulfed in the Word of God.
 Our society is often wrapped up in the latest fad, trend, gadget, or source of entertainment.
 As quickly as they pop up, they equally fade into obscurity.
 Saturating ourselves in God’s Word provides a lifetime of achievements outside of the world’s version of success.

 What does God consider to be success?
 While the world values wealth and fame, God has a different view.
 Christ told the rich young ruler in Matthew 19:21 that in order to follow Him and earn treasure in heaven, he should go and sell that thou hast, and give to the poor.
 In Mark 12:43, Christ declared that the value of widow’s two mites was greater than all they which have cast into the treasury.
 He considered the widow with meager means to be more successful than those who likely donated large amounts of money to the Temple.
 God considers accomplishments and riches to be secondary to his mission for the world.

 Joshua makes it clear that submission and saturation are required to experience God’s success.
 I Samuel 15:22 emphasizes that to obey is better than sacrifice.
 The passage in Joshua offers a conditional promise—one that requires action on our part to receive.
 If we heed God’s commands, “then” we will find “good success.”

-Accelerated Christian Education from the beginning has modeled the A.C.E. curriculum and program around the Biblical model for students to be successful.
+A.C.E.
+School of Tomorrow from the beginning has modeled the A.C.E. curriculum and program around the Biblical model for students to be successful.
 Assisting local pastors in starting church schools and assisting homeschool parents in the continued training of Godly principles.
 The goal of every PACE and procedure followed involves the students learning and applying Godly moral character found in the Word of God.
 May God help us as believers to continue to train our children in the true meaning of success.